MusicDin/kubitect/README.md

 ## Info/Issues

-In case you found a bug or dysfunctionality please open an issue.
+In case you have found a bug or dysfunctionality please open an issue.

 If you need anything else contact me on GitHub.